Swedish American Museum | 5211 N. Clark St. | Chicago, IL 60640 | 773.728.8111 | email@example.com

 Copyright © 2009- Swedish American Museum.
 All rights reserved.

-Midsommar is traditionally celebrated at the end of June, and it celebrates the summer solstace.
+Midsommar is traditionally celebrated at the end of June, and it celebrates the summer solstice.
 Celebrate Midsummer at the Museum with traditional Swedish dancing around the Maypole and Swedish music, and then visit Andersonville’s annual street festival along Clark Street.
+We are celebrating the 50th Midsommarfest in 2015 and the festival will start Friday, June 12, 5 p.m. and run through Sunday, June 14, 10 p.m.

 For more information about this year’s festivities click here.

 Julmarknad is the Museum’s annual Christmas Bazaar.
 Traditional Scandinavian and modern handicrafts are available for sale from various vendors, in the Museum’s main floor gallery.
-Click here for a list of the 2012 vendors and click here for food items that were available for sale by Wikstrom’s.
+Click here for a list of the past vendors and click here for food items that were available for sale by Wikstrom’s.
 Visit the Children’s Museum for crafts, games, and a special visit from Santa.
 Entertainment for the whole family is provided, with kaffestuga, Lucia processions and folk dancers.
-Click here for the full schedule of performances.
+The full schedule of performances will be posted shortly before Julmarknad.
 Admission $2/person.
-2013 Julmarknad information will be available in the fall.

 This is a traditional Lucia celebration with holiday songs, readings, and Lucia procession.
 The Swedish tradition calls for the oldest daughter of the household to serve her parents coffee and Lucia buns, while singing the Lucia song.
 She wears a wreath on her head with candles (or lights) and often leads a singing procession of other girls.
 The Museum celebrates this with the selection of the annual Lucia representative who leads the processions in Andersonville.